 What to do with Leftover Syrup:

 Add pectin and can for a clear jalapeno jelly.
 Consult a reliable source like Ball Canning or the National Center for Home Food Preservation for instructions.
-If there is enough syrup, try pickling hard-boiled eggs.

 Saving Money on Cowboy Candy Sweet Hot Pickled Peppers:

 - The best pricing for jalapenos I’ve ever found is at Aldi or Lidl.
 Jalapenos are cheapest in season, late summer to early fall.
-Check with a farm or farmers market.
+Check with a farm or farmers’ market.
 Grow your own.

 - Basic vinegar is always on sale before Easter.
 Stock up for the year.